Librarika/manual/docs/cataloging.md

 * Once uploaded, you item will be available in the OPAC.

-Note: Please make sure that you have enough copyright to share the e-book file with others.
+Note: Please make sure that you have enough copyright to share these e-book files with others.